gcpearse/gcpearse/README.md

 > This is a full-time, thirteen week bootcamp for aspiring full-stack developers.
 The main language taught is **JavaScript**.

 ## Experience
-> Before joining Northcoders, I spent a few months developing basic skills in:
+> Before joining Northcoders, I spent a few months developing fundamental skills in:
 > - Python
 > - JavaScript
 > - HTML